JRB-y/RoleManager/README.md

 🧠 Role Manger (Laravel 5.*)
 ========================
-A lightweight and simple Laravel package to manage Roles.
+A lightweight and simple Laravel package to manage Roles. <br>
-This package is made for the purpose of becoming familiar with the contributions. <br>
 Feel free to make some pull requests ✌️

 ## Contents